rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 I'm not sure how to evaluate this integral.
 If you know, please email me or submit a pull request!

+### Method 2
-A better aproach might be to employ Gibb's formula for entropy:
+Another approach is to apply the Gibbs formula for entropy:

 $$S = - k_B \sum_{\nu} p_{\nu} \log(p_{\nu}),$$